Scoduglas1999/FlatAI/README.md

 ### 2. Dataset Generation
 1. Place your high-quality, artifact-free astronomical images (FITS, PNG, or JPG) in the `sharp_images/` directory.
 2. Run the dataset generation script.
-This will pre-process the sharp images for the on-the-fly trainer and create the static validation set.
+This will create the complete, compressed training and validation sets.
     ```bash
     python create_flat_dataset.py
     ```